Regulation in Property Valuation & Wealth Management: Opportunities Instead of Obstacles

 The digital answer: fincite • cios & PriceHubble

-The software solution fincite • cios offers All-in-One Wealth Management Software, which covers the entire value chain from onboarding to reporting.
-Integrated, among other things:
+The software solution fincite • cios offers an All-in-One Wealth Management Software that covers the entire value chain from onboarding to reporting.
+Integrated features include:

 MiFID II-compliant advisory process